ungive/discord-music-presence/documentation/translations.md

 ### Ensuring your contributions appear on your GitHub profile

-Please follow these steps
+Please follow these steps,
-if you want commits in the translations repository on GitHub to be properly linked to your GitHub account:
+if you want commits in the translations repository on GitHub to be properly linked to your GitHub account.
+Note that this is entirely optional though, you don't have to follow these steps.

 - Go to your [GitHub Email settings](https://github.com/settings/emails) and copy one of the e-mails that are associated with your GitHub account.